 Wally also wrote the music for the seminal comedy program, Hancock’s Half Hour, and was the musical director for The Goon Show throughout the 1950s.
 In 1962 and 1963 he arranged and conducted the UK entries for the Eurovision Song Contest, ‘Ring-A-Ding Girl’ and ‘Say Wonderful Things’, both sung by Ronnie Carroll.
 He worked with Shirley Bassey and Dusty Springfield, and arranged the first three highly regarded LPs by Scott Walker.

-Wally transitioned to Angela Morley in 1972.
+Wally came out as Angela in 1972.
 Then she moved to Los Angeles.
 She was nominated for an Oscar for orchestrating and arranging the music for the film The Little Prince, 1974 and The Slipper and the Rose, 1976.
 She scored many episodes of Dallas, Dynasty, Wonder Woman and many other series.
 She did most of the music for Watership Down, 1978.
 She earned 3 Emmy Awards for arranging.

 She lived in Scottsdale, Arizona, until her death at 84.